CesiumGS/3d-tiles/extensions/3DTILES_extent/README.md

 ## Overview

-This extension allows the user to annotate the existence of a smaller 2D region(s) (an extent) in a given `tileset.json` via a 2D array of latitude, longitude pairs.
+This extension allows the user to annotate the existence of a 2D region(s) (an extent) in a given `tileset.json` via a 2D array of latitude, longitude pairs.
 This is useful for a variety of scenarios such as: Overlaying high resolution geometry ontop of low level geometry, insetting one tileset into another tileset, or clipping excess geometry inside of a provided tileset.

 ## Defining Extents